ni/webvi-examples/CallSystemLinkDataServices/Readme.md

 After you create a web application and build the package in G Web Development Software, you need to move it to a web server.
 This enables administrators to access it from a web browser.
 Copy your entire web application output directory to any web server you choose.
 > **Note:** To navigate to your web application output on your machine, click **Locate directory in Windows Explorer** on the **Document** tab of your web application component document.
 You can also access the build output by navigating to your web application’s project folder manually (`..\CallSystemLinkDataServices\Builds`).

 Furthermore, this project includes a distribution document (`Full Data Services App.lvdist`), which you can use to build a package (`.nipkg`).
 A package is also required for hosting a web application on SystemLink Cloud.
-[Go here](https://www.ni.com/documentation/en/g-web-development/latest/application-builder/distributing-app-lib/) to learn more about distributing applications.
+See [packaging an application](https://www.ni.com/documentation/en/g-web-development/latest/manual/distributing-app-lib/) to learn more about distributing applications.

 ### Local Hosting